quasarframework/quasar-framework.org/source/components/introduction-for-beginners.md

 Both forms are valid and can be used.

 ## Handling Vue Properties
 You will notice throughout the documentation that Quasar components have a section called "Vue Properties".
+These are often called **Props** in Vue documentation.
 Example:

 | Vue Property | Type | Description |
 | --- | --- | --- |